 Being grateful is a state of being.
 It isn’t just being thankful and using the right platitudes.
 It is a mindset; that takes practice.
 It is where you choose to focus your thoughts on what you have instead of what you lack.

 It can be as simple as closing your eyes right now.
 Open them up and list out ten things that are good in this present moment.
 When a mindset of gratitude is practiced, it can become your new way of life.
 No, it is not perfect.
 When those unwanted circumstances start to show up, and the negativity starts creeping in, you can push those thoughts away and choose to see the beauty in the midst of the ugly.

 When you begin to focus on all that you have, an “attitude of gratitude” is developed, and life itself becomes more beautiful.
 You find beauty where you thought there was none, you hear laughter where you once heard silence, and you see all that you have and not what you lack.

-When adopting an attitude of gratitude be patient with yourself because it will take practice.
-Also, don’t forget the most important part to attain in this state of being is to express all this newfound gratitude to your heavenly Father above.
+Should you decide to adopt an attitude of gratitude, be patient with yourself because it will take some practice.
+Also, don’t forget the most critical part to attain in this state of being is to express all this newfound gratitude to your heavenly Father above.